How Do You Facilitate Organizational Change?

 Think about this a little.
 The person or thing measuring is receiving feedback, the result of prior changes.
 This is known as a control loop, or a “feedback loop”.
 If the one measuring can’t make changes or the one making changes can’t measure the results, the resulting delays are significant wastes that cause serious troubles.

-Leaders define the performance standards, or measures.
+Leaders define the performance standards, or measures of organizational success.
 You can’t introduce new measurements into the organization and then continue to ask for the old ones.
 If a leader keeps asking for old information, people give it to him or her.
 If a leader seems to counter the aims of your change program, the people being led will respond the same way.

 One way to facilitate change is to define what needs to change in as much detail as possible.
 For example, you can’t just say, “Salespeople need to be friendlier to customers.”
 You have to define “friendly”.
 You have to communicate the characteristics of friendly behavior, such as “greet customers warmly”, “ask about their concerns”, or “address them by name”.
-Once you know what the behavior looks like, translate it in detail to employees and reward them immediately for doing it.
+Once you know what the behavior looks like, translate it in detail to employees through your policies, procedures, or work instructions and remember to reward them immediately for doing it.

 5. Communicate Successful Changes